rtluckie/zmk-config/docs/rolio.md

 ## Disclaimers

-The Lily58 image, I used in the header of this document, is from [typeractive](https://typeractive.xyz/), the vendor where I purchase my Lily58.
+The Corne image, I used in the header of this document, is from [KeebMaker](https://keebmaker.com/), the vendor where I purchase my Corne-42.